Everyone’s personality is different, and shapes their preference. This is the best specific way to work with me.

 - I’m very low-context, and don’t follow implications.
 I often feel confused, but rarely offended.
 I’m also more likely to offend.
 Give me straightforward information about any offense, preferably simply.

-- I live in the world of ideas, but I constantly associate it to practical implementations.
+- I live in the world of ideas, but constantly associate it to practical implementations.
 To be sure I understand it, have examples ready to explain your high-concept thing.

 How to help me